openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 1. To enable a complete inversion of all parameter values (i.e. for Velux windows), use the property `inverted` or add a trailing star to the eight-byte serial number.
 For an example, see below at item `Velux DG Window Bathroom`.

 2. Somfy devices do not provide a valid serial number to the Velux KLF200 gateway.
-In this case you should enter the default `serial` number 00:00:00:00:00:00:00:00, and in addition enter the `name` parameter; this is the name that you gave to the actuator when you first registered it in the KLF200 Bridge.
-For an example, see below at item `Velux OG Somfy Shutter`.
+In this case you should enter the default `serial` number 00:00:00:00:00:00:00:00, and in addition in the `name` parameter, enter the name that you gave to the actuator when you first registered it in the KLF200 Bridge.
+For an example, see below the thing definition for 'Somfy (non-standard) rollershutter (without serial number)'.

 ### Thing Configuration for "scene"